The Lickerish Quartet: Cast

+Production

+It was filmed in Italian and later dubbed into English.

 Reception

-The Lickerish Quartet received critical praise upon its release by many critics, especially Andy Warhol and Vincent Canby, as being one of the first films with graphic sex to have Hollywood-like production values.
 Vincent Canby of The New York Times noted: “I must say I find most of Mr. Metzger’s movies entertaining to watch.
 They are so, well, ripe with incredible color and décor and movement.”

 Andy Warhol, who helped begin the Golden Age of Porn with his 1969 film Blue Movie, was a fan of Metzger's film work and commented that The Lickerish Quartet, was “an outrageously kinky masterpiece”.

-However, Roger Ebert found the film to be pretentious and the plot convoluted.
+Roger Ebert found the film to be pretentious and the plot convoluted.